Driverless Vehicles Designed for Small Manufacturers

 With e-commerce exploding and customer expectations on the rise, distribution and fulfillment centers as well as third party logistics (3PLs) providers need an innovative way to reduce costs and increase throughput.
 Low-infrastructure solutions to automate material handling needs includes case picking, each picking, goods-to-person, person-to-goods, and robot-conveyor hybrid systems.

 Globally manufacturing accounts for more than 12 percent of GDP in the economy.
 For every $1.00 spent in manufacturing, another $1.81 is added to the economy.
 That is the highest multiplier effect of any economic sector.
 In addition, for every worker in manufacturing, there is another four employees hired elsewhere.
 There is new research according to the National Association of Manufacturers (NAM), suggesting that manufacturing’s impacts on the economy are even larger when considering the entire manufacturing value chain plus manufacturing for other industries’ supply chains.
 That approach estimates that manufacturing could account for one-third of GDP and employment.
 It also estimated the total multiplier effect for manufacturing to be $3.60 for every $1.00 of value-added output, with one manufacturing employee generating another 3.4 workers elsewhere.
-During the stubborn recession, it was more difficult to cost-justify purchasing AGVs.
+During the stubborn recession, it was more difficult to cost-justify purchasing AGVs and other driverless vehicles designed to increase workflow optimization.
 Manufacturers could legitimately argue that despite the efficacy of automation, labor was inexpensive and widely available.
 All of that has changed.

 Adding to the complexity of the workforce is the aging-out of skilled labor.
 While the unemployment rate is low there are over six million unfulfilled manufacturing jobs.
 There is a mismatch of skills possessed versus skills needed.
 Robotics solutions are going to make up a larger and larger share of jobs that go unfulfilled.